-1. Due to the fact that facility performance is multidimensional phenomenon it becomes necessary to evaluate influence of different factors on a facility productivity and costs using more complex multivariate regression models and including not only facility specific characteristics and its inputs, but also factors characterizing demand side aspects and related to a population in a catchment area.
+- 1. Due to the fact that facility performance is multidimensional phenomenon it becomes necessary to evaluate influence of different factors on a facility productivity and costs using more complex multivariate regression models and including not only facility specific characteristics and its inputs, but also factors characterizing demand side aspects and related to a population in a catchment area.
 Only such analysis will permit to better understand drivers of costs and productivity on a facility level and identify those key factors, which could be acted on by a facility and immunization program managers to improve immunization performance and/or to reduce service delivery costs.
-Furthermore, this knowledge could help inform global policies aimed at improved immunization program performance in other parts of the world.

-- 2. Financial flow analysis and its comparison with the updated cMYP reveal significant discrepancies, underlying weaknesses and inadequacy of assumptions, used for multi-year financial planning for immunization services.
+Furthermore, this knowledge could help inform global policies aimed at improved immunization program performance in other parts of the world. - 2.
+Financial flow analysis and its comparison with the updated cMYP reveal significant discrepancies, underlying weaknesses and inadequacy of assumptions, used for multi-year financial planning for immunization services.
 Therefore, it becomes important to enrich current planning tools on a country, regional and global level, with more detailed costing data obtained from a country level and/or with better benchmarks, which could be used for the planning nationally, regionally or globally and which will help achieve better precision in financial estimates needed for scaling-up of immunization services. - 3.
 The government of Moldova is focusing on increasing health system efficiency through various means, including infrastructure optimization.
 Our study findings confirm that immunization services are labour intensive and significant costs on a facility level arise due to cost of human resources.
 Reducing staff time spent on immunization could help increase efficiency of the program.
-This objective could be achieved either through task shifting i.e. delegating certain immunization related tasks from doctors to nurses, or through reducing time spend on management and/or record-keeping functions.
+This objective could be achieved either through task shifting12 i.e. delegating certain immunization related tasks from doctors to nurses, or through reducing time spend on management and/or record-keeping functions.
 The latter could be achieved with the help of information technology, which is currently being developed for the HMIS.
-Adequate modules for immunization program planning and management along with the modules for record keeping offer potential for reducing staff time spent on these functions, conditioned that PHC modules of the HMIS are developed with this objective in mind. - 4.
-Further increasing DPT3 coverage in Moldova could be challenging task as the coverage levels are already high.
-But if government decides to further improve program performance, instead of focusing on HOs, the focus could be maintained on FMCs where current coverage rates are relatively lower 92.7% and potential for increasing DPT3coverage is greater, which could be achieved at a lower cost. - 5.
-Finally, after graduating from the GAVI Moldova is considering reforming its immunization program and decentralizing vaccine procurement responsibilities due to specificity of the national health care financing system and due to rules embedded in the national legislation.
-Our study shows that the cost of vaccines is critical element of the immunization program.
-Therefore centralized model for vaccine procurement seems to be more effective and decentralization of this function may drive vaccine prices up and could increase overall program cost.
+Adequate modules for immunization program planning and management along with the modules for record keeping offer potential for reducing staff time spent on these functions, conditioned that PHC modules of the HMIS are developed with this objective in mind.

-&lt;sup>12Task shifting is the name given to a process of delegation whereby tasks are moved, where appropriate, to less specialized health workers.
+12Task shifting is the name given to a process of delegation whereby tasks are moved, where appropriate, to less specialized health workers.
 By reorganizing the workforce in this way, task shifting presents a viable solution for improving health care coverage by making more efficient use of the human resources already available.